-If you are living with disability you may be able to receive Government support through the National Disability Insurance Scheme (NDIS).
+If you have a disability you may be able to receive Government support through the National Disability Insurance Scheme (NDIS).

 Before accessing the NDIS, you will need to meet specific eligibility criteria

-The NDIS will consider things like age, residence, and disability
+The NDIS will consider things like age, residency status, and disability

 Anyone who thinks they are eligible is able to apply for the NDIS